TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Typo3CoreEngine/UsingDataHandler/Index.rst

 Executing commands
 ~~~~~~~~~~~~~~~~~~

-The most basic way of executing commands.
-Line 1 creates the object,
+The most basic way of executing commands:

-line 2 defines that values will be provided without escaped characters
+* Line 1: Creates object.
-(recommended), line 3 registers the $cmd array inside the class and
-initializes the class internally!
-Finally line 4 will execute the
+* Line 2: Registers the $cmd array inside the class and initializes the class internally.
-commands.
+* Line 3: Execute the commands.

 .. code-block:: php
    :linenos: